 Best homemade fertilizer for lemongrass

 The veteran gardener prefers to give their plant several homemade fertilizers.
 They are toxin-free, and if you serve a little bit of extra fertilizer, it will cause no harm to your coveted plants.
 So, before feeding your lemongrass, you should prepare the compost yourself.
 You do not need to purchase expensive readymade manures for this.
 There are numerous natural fertilizers you can make using various items from your kitchen or backyard.
 The DIY fertilizers are as follows.

 - Kitchen waste

-The profitable kitchen waste includes several things, but the most vital ones are the eggshells and banana peels.
+Profitable kitchen waste includes several things, but the most vital ones are eggshells and banana peels.
 Eggshells lower the acidic level of the soil.
 It has 93% calcium which is a helpful nutrient for the lemongrass plant.
-Additionally, banana peels are rich in potassium that promotes healthier growth for every plant.
+Additionally, banana peels are rich in potassium which promotes healthier growth for every plant.

 - Tree leaves

 Tree leaves have several benefits.
 It has essential minerals, keeps the soil moist, attracts earthworms, and makes soils lighter.
 So, rather than wasting them, collect and store them in a container and keep them aside to get compost after a few months.
 Besides, you can crush some leaves and mulch the surface of the soil to retain moisture and protect the lemongrass plant from insects.